What are biosolids?

 Where do the biosolids come from?

-Is using Heart & Soil Biosolids safe?
+Is using biosolids safe?
 How do we know?

 Yes.
 When properly managed in accordance with federal, state, and/or provincial regulations and best management practices, the risk to public health and the environment from recycling biosolids are negligible.
 Federal and state standards and management practices for biosolids recycling were developed from a detailed scientific risk assessment completed by the U.S. Environmental Protection Agency (EPA).
 Input included research and expertise from the U.S. Department of Agriculture and premier universities including the Universities of Arizona, California, Colorado, Florida, Maine, Michigan, Massachusetts, Minnesota, New Hampshire, Oregon, Vermont, Washington, Colorado State, Ohio State, Penn State, and Cornell Universities.